Missionaries of God's Love

 The MGL is becoming a multicultural brotherhood, drawing vocations not only from Australia and New Zealand, but also from Indonesia, Philippines, Sri Lanka, East Timor, India and Nigeria.
 This cultural mix is symbolic of the Church in Australia today and the challenges facing our society.

 The congregation is an Australian foundation with an international membership.
 Its first mission is to the Church in Australia which the congregation believes is suffering from the emptiness of secularism and relativism with a particular concern to reach the young and the alienated who do not yet know the love of God.

 There are also 19 Sisters living in Canberra, Sydney and Melbourne involved with the young people in evangelisation and mission work in many of the same areas as the Priests and Brothers.
 Sr Patti Jo Crockett MGL is one of the co-founders of the missionary of God's Love sisters.
-The Sisters have their own website where you can read blogs from different Sisters to nourish your faith.

 In 2019, two sisters of the order (Judy & Therese) competed on The Amazing Race Australia 4.